fdilke/bewl/bewl2/done-todo.md

 - L-T topologies.
 Can think of as quantifiers?
 Kernels of Heyting morphisms as per Matt F's paper?
 - can model geometric morphisms, X: Topos -> Y: Topos?
 - read Moerdijk & MacLane again, also the TTT book, and Four Czechs
-- work out details of 'metrics' approach to H-valued sets
+- work out details of 'metrics' approach to H-valued sets: like top trumps / book or record details / mappings to DISCRETE or LINEAR?
 - how much of the theory of (finite) groups carries over to LFTs?

 # BEWL AS TOOL